MayNiklas/shelly-exporter/README.md

 # shelly_exporter
-A Shelly Plug S Prometeus exporter written in Python.
+A Shelly Plug S Prometeus exporter written in golang.

 WORK IN PROGRESS!